KrishShah12/Intersecting_Chords/README.md

 ## Algorithm Explanation

-The algorithm employs a line sweep technique to process chords and count intersections.
-It organizes chords based on their labels and checks for intersections using the start and end points of each chord.
-The line sweep maintains a set of active chords and updates it as chords are processed.
+The algorithm utilized here, known as the line sweep technique, efficiently counts intersections among chords in a circle.
+Imagine a vertical line sweeping from left to right across the circle.
+As it encounters each chord's start and end points, it checks for intersections with active chords already encountered.
+If an intersection is found, it increments the intersection count.
+The algorithm maintains a set of active chords, updating it as it progresses through the chords.
+By organizing chords based on their labels and using the start and end points of each chord, the algorithm accurately determines the number of intersections.

+## Time Complexity estimate:
+The algorithm exhibits a time complexity of **O(n log n)**, where n is the total number of chord endpoints

 ## How to Run